This post may contain affiliate links. Read our disclosure policy here.

 We are now in the middle of apple season and that means LOTS of apple recipes!
 Apple Pies, Applesauce, Baked Apples, Apple Butter and anything else you can think to add apples too are such a treat this time of year!
 Many of those apple recipes leave behind a lot of apple peels.
 Even a moderate-sized batch of applesauce can leave a decent pile of apple peels.

-The peels can be simmered on the stove to create the scent of fresh-baked apple pie.
-This is ideal for anytime you want to relax or are having guests.
-If you don’t want to do this right now, the peels can be frozen and then simmered when you are ready to enjoy their fruity scent.
-Simply place the peels in a saucepan with water and toss in a cinnamon stick and simmer on low.
-Add in water as needed.
+Apple peels can be simmered on the stove to create the scent of fresh-baked apple pie.
+This is ideal for anytime you want to relax or are having guests over.
+If you don’t want to do this right now, the peels can be frozen and simmered when you are ready to enjoy their fruity scent.
+Simply place the peels in a saucepan with water, toss in a cinnamon stick and simmer on low.
+Add in water as needed to prevent burning.

 You can also make Apple Peel Potpourri.
-Dehydrate the peels, and a few apple cores and slices, if desired.
-Combine 1 cinnamon stick broken into several pieces, 3 ginger slivers and 1 teaspoon of whole cloves.
-Add enough dried peels and cores to make 1 full cup.
-Store in an airtight container or the freezer until ready to simmer.
-Dump the contents into a teapot and fill about two-thirds with water.
+Dehydrate the peels, and a few apple cores and slices if you’d like.
+Combine them with 1 cinnamon stick (broken into several pieces), 3 ginger slivers and 1 teaspoon of whole cloves.
+Make sure you add enough dried peels and cores to make 1 full cup.
+Store in an airtight container or the freezer until you are ready to simmer.
+Dump the contents into a teapot and fill about two-thirds full with water.

 Apple Peel Jelly